The Harish-Chandra integral: An introduction with examples: Harish-Chandra integrals throughout mathematics and physics

+Integrals of the form (\ref{eqn:first-HC-int}) arise all over contemporary mathematics: in harmonic analysis, they are a type of generalized Bessel function \cite{AnkerDunklNotes}; in representation theory, they are intimately related to group characters \cite{AK}; and in symplectic geometry, they are Laplace transforms of Duistermaat--Heckman measures of coadjoint orbits \cite{DH}.

-This formula is significant for many reasons.
-In random matrix theory, it appears in the expressions for the joint spectral densities of a number of matrix ensembles, including off-center Wigner matrices and Wishart matrices \cite[ch.
-3]{AG}.
-Since Wishart matrices model sample covariance estimators, the formula is also of interest in statistics.
-In physics, it arises in the partition functions for two-matrix models in quantum field theory and string theory \cite{IZ}, while in combinatorics it has the interpretation of a generating function for the monotone double Hurwitz numbers \cite{GGN}.
+The HCIZ integral (\ref{eqn:hciz}) is particularly significant for many reasons.
+It initially drew the interest of physicists because it appears in expressions for the partition functions of multi-matrix models in quantum field theory and string theory \cite{IZ, DGZ}.
+In random matrix theory, it arises in the joint spectral densities of a number of matrix ensembles, including off-center Wigner matrices and Wishart matrices \cite[ch.~3]{AGsurvey}.
+Since Wishart matrices model sample covariance matrices, such integrals are used by statisticians in noise models for covariance estimators for large data sets and are also used in signal processing to estimate the channel capacity of multiple-antenna transmission systems; see e.g. \cite{NordenvaadSvensson, GTP}.
+In integrable systems the HCIZ integral is related to $\tau$-functions for the 2D Toda lattice hierarchy \cite{PZJ}, while in combinatorics and enumerative geometry it is a generating function for the monotone double Hurwitz numbers \cite{GGN}.

-There are several proofs of the HCIZ formula in the literature.
-The three proofs that are most frequently mentioned are a proof based on constructing the integral from the heat kernel on the space of Hermitian matrices; a representation-theoretic proof using a character expansion and the Cauchy-Binet formula; and a symplectic geometry proof in which the formula is first derived as a stationary phase approximation, which is shown to be exact by the Duistermaat-Heckman theorem \cite{DH, IZ, KJ, TT}.

-All of these, however, are quite different from Harish-Chandra's 1957 proof of (\ref{eqn:hc}).
-Harish-Chandra's derivation has received relatively little attention compared to these others, even though it predates them by over 20 years and obtains the HCIZ formula as a consequence of a much more general result.
-In this paper I give an exposition of Harish-Chandra's proof technique in more contemporary language and demonstrate his general theorem by using it to derive HCIZ-like formulae for integrals over the special unitary, special orthogonal, orthogonal, and unitary symplectic groups.
-I also prove a generalization of Harish-Chandra's formula to arbitrary compact real Lie groups that are not necessarily semisimple or connected.
-The generalization is not difficult to prove with the aid of the classification of compact real Lie groups, but I do not believe that it has been recorded in the literature.

-While some of the specific integral formulae derived in this paper have been published previously, for example in \cite{PEDZ}, I believe there is value in showing the calculations in detail.
-Moreover, among those mathematicians and physicists who are familiar with Harish-Chandra's proof, it has acquired a reputation for being rather difficult.
-My hope is that the examples and exegesis in this paper will help to make Harish-Chandra's ideas accessible to a wider range readers in contemporary mathematics and physics.

-In Section \ref{sec:statement} below, I develop some necessary concepts and notation and then present Harish-Chandra's general theorem.
-Section \ref{sec:un_sun} shows how to derive the HCIZ formula from the general theorem.
-Section \ref{sec:background} situates the integral formula in the context of the paper \cite{HC} in which it was originally published, and Section \ref{sec:proof} contains the proof of the formula.
-Concrete examples of integrals over specific groups are presented in Sections \ref{sec:so2n} through \ref{sec:uspn}, and the generalization to arbitrary compact real Lie groups is proven in Section \ref{sec:arbitrary_cpt}.